Data Quality

 Acceptance and communication

-Having a detailed and well-documented data governance framework won’t guarantee success unless it is widely communicated to data users and accepted by all.
+A detailed and well-documented data governance framework will only guarantee success if it is widely communicated to data users and accepted by all.

-Make sure every steering committee meeting is well-documented so that all relevant stakeholders can be kept up-to-date on data governance plans, changes and achievements.
-Transparent decision-making and change management is best practice for data governance.
+Ensure every steering committee meeting is well-documented so that all relevant stakeholders can be kept up to date on data governance plans, changes, and achievements.
+Transparent decision-making and change management are best practices for data governance.

 Meanwhile, data stewards and system admins should be properly prepared to implement all data governance policies.
 They are often the go-between for the steering committee and the daily users of your data and business systems.
-By effectively communicating plans, organizations can achieve company-wide acceptance of data governance processes.
+Organizations can achieve company-wide acceptance of data governance processes by effectively communicating plans.

 Hidden Anchor